dancehall-battle/website-data-aggregator/README.md

 # Website data aggregator

-This library and CLI tool that aggregates the data needed for the website.
+This library and CLI tool aggregates the data needed for the website.

 ## Usage